stephenajulu/ajulusthoughts.com/content/post/how-to-build-wealth-in-your-teens-and-20s.md

 ### 3. Manage debt

 Not all debt is created equal, there's good debt and bad debt.
 Find the difference and manage it.
 If you can eliminate all debt.
+The top 10% know how to use debt to create income.
+Make sure the income is 3x higher than the debt to prevent issues.

 ### 4. Invest

 Invest immediately you get your income.
 I'd suggest you invest in index funds if you live in the US and other first-world countries.

 Generally, I suggest you invest in stocks, cryptocurrencies, mutual funds, unit trusts, ETFs, NFTs, and others.
-Rule of thumb: Invest 30% of your income, if you can invest more.
+Rule of thumb: Invest 30%(50% is great) of your income, if you can invest more, do it.
 Working on an ebook that will teach you more ways to invest and even simplify investing.

 ### 5. Get a job or build a business

 This is a no-brainer.
 Apply to jobs or build a business, even better: do both.
 You need as much money as possible.
 Don't be afraid to do "low caliber" jobs.
+If you can do multiple small jobs without burning out or experiencing degrading health, do it.

 ### 6. Create multiple streams of income

 This is very important.
 Find ways you can build multiple streams of income e.g you can write articles even as you build your business or do your job.
 This will eventually grow into something that makes money for you while you sleep.

+The creative economy is a great thing, research and create products then sell them on platforms like Gumroad or Podia.
+You can also productize your service and sell them.

 ### 7. Stay healthy